-Southampton City Council is the admission authority for all Community and Voluntary Controlled Infant and Primary schools in the city.
-As required in the School Admissions Code the authority will consider all on-time preferences at the same time for September 2023 admissions.
+As a Foundation School, it is its own admissions authority, responsible for determining its own admissions policy.
+The Bridge Education Trust delegate administrative responsibility of this process to the Local Authority.
+As required in the School Admissions Code the authority will consider all on-time preferences at the same time for September 2024 admissions.